3v401/HPC_tools/tools/interdependency_checkers/venv_vs_repo_checker/README.md

   2. equal: return the dictionary in column format of keyn: value1==value2
   3. unique: return dictionary in column format for keyn: value1
   4. different: return dictionary in column format for keyn: value1!=value2

+Also generate an output.txt with the following extructure (to introduce into an google sheets excel)

+extension_name venv Stages/2024

+key1            value1 value2

+key2            value1 value2

+key3            value1

+key4            value1

+...

+keyn            value1